 All lifestream-blog content is demonstrative of a very high level of engagement with the course themes.
-Visual artefact and micro-ethnography activities are complete and are scholarly and imaginatively presented.
-The lifestream-blog summaries are consistent with a high level of scholarly engagement with the course curriculum.
+The structured blog tasks are complete and are scholarly and imaginatively presented.
+The lifestream-blog summaries and metadata are consistent with a high level of scholarly engagement with the course curriculum.